hoo5418415/IOT113/HW2/readme.md

       5.Make predictions on the test data, calculate the Mean Squared Error (MSE) using the predicted values, and print the MSE.

+ 生出第一版(homework2.py)

+2.great ,also can you write the comments follow the CRISP-DM Steps,and output the data using mark-down format (生出第二版homework2_詳細註解.py)

-2.I want CRISP-DM steps show following markDown Language,so I can use github readme.md to show the step
+3.I want CRISP-DM steps show following markDown Language,so I can use github readme.md to show the step